| THE LAND OF THE LIVING AND THE

 from the ranks of his own humble ancestors and drops him outside the

+gate but near the throne-room of the King's palace.
 What happened to Fish, happened to a large number of equally

+energetic and resourceful men.
+They formed a class apart.
 They married each other's daughters and in this way they kept the

+family fortunes in the hands of a small number of people.
 They served the King faithfully as officers in his army and as

+collectors of his taxes.
 They looked after the safety of the roads and the waterways.
+They performed many useful tasks and among themselves they obeyed

+the laws of a very strict code of honor.
 If the Kings were bad, the nobles were apt to be bad too.
+When the Kings were weak the nobles often managed to get hold of

+the State.
 Then it often happened that the people arose in their wrath and

+destroyed those who oppressed them.
 Many of the old nobles were killed and a new division of the land

+took place which gave everybody an equal chance.
+But after a short while the old story repeated itself.
 This time it was perhaps a member of the Sparrow family who used

 his greater shrewdness and industry to make himself master of the